SACRED HEARTH FRICTION FIRE

 The Ember

-From my experiences so far with the fire plough, the ember can quite different to the hand drill/bow drill and can be more delicate especially if you have fluffy fibrous dust (see picture .)
 Many of my successful attempts have been quite noticeable in that the smoke has been puffering from the dust pile.
 A few embers have been the opposite.
-Once the smoke from the ploughing had settled there was only a faint wisp of smoke which I could easily have discounted but with some encouragement I breathed life into the dust (I used the end of the stick to gently hold the dust down so it wouldn't blow away) and eventually an ember emerged - because the dust was so fibrous it could easily have burnt out.
-I try to add as much dust as I can (but not to suffocate it) to build up the pile so the ember has plenty of fuel and won't burn out before I can add it to the tinder.
+Once the smoke from the ploughing had settled there was only a faint wisp of smoke which I could easily have discounted but with some encouragement I breathed life into the dust (I used the end of the stick to gently hold the dust down so it wouldn't blow away)

 Sometimes, when there has just been a wisp, the ember has gone out.
 I think this is due to